Dstar4/Sprint-Challenge--Hash-BC/README.md

 During your challenge, you will be pulled aside by a PM for a 5 minute interview.
 During this interview, you will be expected to answer the following three questions:

   * 1. What is a blockchain and how does it work?

+  A blockchain in a data structure built with a linked list and hashing.
+It works by providing proof of work and a public ledger to validate all links in the chain.
+It uses processing power to generate numbers that when hashed start with a # of 0's.

   * 2. What is an array and how does it work?

+An array is a continuous set of items with a fixed length and indexing.

   * 3. What is a hash table and how does it work?

+  A hash table is very much like an array in some ways, but the indexes are hashed keys.
+This allows hash tables to have a very quick lookup time, because you can just look for the key.
+Once a key is entered it is hashed.
+When looking for the key again, you hash the input and compare that to the hashed key in the table

 You will receive points at the PM's discretion based on the following criteria: